At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

-Rubber Ring Elastation is where a rubber ligature is used to restrict the blood flow to the tail, and the tail falls off, usually within 24 – 96 hours.
+Rubber Ring Elastation is where a rubber ligature restricts the blood flow to the tail and falls off, usually within 24 to 96 hours.

-Or, the tail is surgically removed using either surgical scissors or a scalpel.
+Or, the tail is surgically removed using surgical scissors or a scalpel.

-On puppies, only 2-5 days old, general anesthesia is not administered.
+Puppies, only 2-5 days old, get no general anesthesia.

-Most veterinarians prefer to wait until the puppy is at least eight weeks old if the procedure is not done within the first five days.
+Most veterinarians prefer to wait until the puppy is eight weeks old unless the procedure is done within the first five days.

 Docked tail treatment

 The non-absorbent sutures are removed within 5-7 days.
 On adult dogs, the base of the tail is commonly bandaged and removed within 2-3 days.

 Usually, the puppy or dog will leave with a satellite dish attached to their neck, known as an E-collar, to prevent them from fixating where it hurts and eventually itches.